Vaccination rates slowing down in rural counties despite Vax-A-Million incentives

 “Darke County has reached 30 percent vaccinated.
 So I think…the people who are still… on the fence about it are slowly trickling in,” said Hoisington.

-In order to continue pushing vaccination efforts forward to get more people protected against COVID. these rural public health departments are focusing on education and access of the vaccine.
+In order to continue pushing vaccination efforts forward to get more people protected against COVID, these rural public health departments are focusing on education and access to the vaccine.

 “People are still afraid to get out,” said Riggs.
 “So lets take it to them because it’s important that people feel safe.
 We are here for the public and we are here to help people stay healthy.”